dotnet/fsharp/docs/compiler-guide.md

 * _Parsing_.
 Accepts a token stream and produces an AST per the grammar in the F# Language Specification.

 * _Resolving references_.
+For .NET SDK generally references are resolved explicitly by external tooling.
+   There is a legacy aspect to this if references use old .NET Framework references including for scripting.
 See [ReferenceResolver.fs](https://github.com/dotnet/fsharp/blob/master/src/fsharp/ReferenceResolver.fs) for the abstract definition of compiler reference resolution.
 See [LegacyMSBuildReferenceResolver.fs](https://github.com/dotnet/fsharp/blob/master/src/fsharp/LegacyMSBuildReferenceResolver.fs) for reference resolution used by the .NET Framework F# compiler when running on .NET Framework.
 See [SimulatedMSBuildReferenceResolver.fs](https://github.com/dotnet/fsharp/blob/master/src/fsharp/SimulatedMSBuildReferenceResolver.fs) when not using the .NET Framework F# compiler.
    See [Microsoft.DotNet.DependencyManager](https://github.com/dotnet/fsharp/tree/master/src/fsharp/Microsoft.DotNet.DependencyManager) for reference resolution and package management used in `fsi`.

 * _Importing referenced .NET binaries_, see [import.fsi](https://github.com/dotnet/fsharp/blob/master/src/fsharp/import.fsi)/[import.fs](https://github.com/dotnet/fsharp/blob/master/src/fsharp/import.fs).
 Accepts file references and produces a Typed Tree node for each referenced assembly, including information about its type definitions (and type forwarders if any).